mrpeerat/mrpeerat.github.io/_pages/about.md

 News
 ======
-1. This fall, I will be an Applied Science at Amazon, Cambridge, GBR.
+1. This fall, I will be intern at Amazon, Cambridge, GBR.
 1. Lastest paper, [CL-ReLKT](https://openreview.net/pdf?id=SGfeUGXMBZc) accepted at Finding of NAACL 2022